 This spasm of candor is typical of the "wink and nod" game that the gun industry plays when it talks to itself and to its hard-core consumers.

-But, as James Holmes demonstrated once again in Colorado, call them what you will-"black rifles," "tactical rifles," or "modern sporting rifles"-military-style semiautomatic assault weapons are plain and simply killing machines.
+But, call them what you will-"black rifles," "tactical rifles," or "modern sporting rifles"-military-style semiautomatic assault weapons are, plain and simply, killing machines.

 Endnotes